wchsstem/wchs-map/src/map_docs.md

 Note: these are called "bathrooms" internally so the initial (R) doesn't conflict with the initial of room (R), but these should be called "restrooms" in the UI.

+#### Bathroom Supply Closets (BSCs)
+These should be given a room number in the form of 'BSC{id}'.
+The id should correspond to its given ID if known, or the floor number with the ID of the bathrooms with which it is associated if not.

 #### Courtyards
 The courtyards should be given a number in the form of 'CY{id}', where the id is their courtyard number.